13 of the Weirdest Discoveries Archaeologists Have Made

 Tiny human or alien?

 Peruvian anthropologist Sonia Guillen was excavating a 1,000-year-old cemetery south of Lima, but her team didn’t find only humans: 43 dogs had been buried there by the people of the Chiribaya culture, which preceded the Inca Empire.
 The valued pets, which were used for herding llamas, had separate plots near their human owners, and many were buried with treats and blankets.
 Because the desert climate preserved the bodies of the dogs, Guillen could see how similar they looked to a popular modern breed called the Chiribaya shepherd, and her team is now trying to prove a genetic lineage.
+Some places on Earth are still unmapped.

 About 1,300 years ago, a woman in the Italian town of Imola died just a couple of weeks before she was due to give birth.
 Archaeologists discovered the skeleton of her fetus between her legs, making her an example of a rarely observed “coffin birth”—gases build up inside the body of a pregnant woman and push the fetus through the birth canal.
 But scientists are more interested in another unusual finding: someone had created a small hole in the mother’s skull before she died.
 Drilling such a hole was called trepanation, and it has been performed throughout history and all over the world to treat head injuries, headaches, and possibly to get rid of evil spirits.
 In this case, researchers wonder if she was suffering from preeclampsia or eclampsia—pregnancy-related conditions involving very high blood pressure and possibly seizures.
+These mysteries were also easily explained by science.

 Surprises in Egypt